sorbet/sorbet/website/docs/error-reference.md

 Parsing `include` blocks is required for this, so incorrect usages of `include` are reported when encountered.

+To fix, ensure that the `include` or `extend` line is given at least one argument.

 ## 4002

 Sorbet requires seeing the complete inheritance hierarchy in a codebase.
 To do